wp-plugins/kiwi-logo-carousel/readme.txt

 == Screenshots ==

 1. The Logo Carousel in action
-2. Uses Custom Post Types
+2. Logo overview
-3. Uses categories as carousels
+3. Click on Custom Order and change your logo order with drag and drop
-4. Many options available
+4. Create carousels like categories
-5. Compatible with the new Wordpress 3.8!
+5. Configure your carousels separately.
+Copy & paste the shortcode in any of your posts, your use the PHP function in your theme

 == Changelog ==